tbv001/neplus/README.md

 - [ExboCooope](https://steamcommunity.com/profiles/76561198097054101), for the improved version of the original tool.
 - [#INVALID_USER](https://steamcommunity.com/profiles/76561198825527396), their findings on different node links, and created [HintNode Loader](https://steamcommunity.com/sharedfiles/filedetails/?id=3432853023).

-## Other Branches

-If the nodes limit of 8,192 is not enough for you, check out the [increased limit](https://github.com/tbv001/neplus/tree/incr-lim) experimental branch.

 ## License

 This project is licensed under the **MIT License** - see the [LICENSE](https://github.com/tbv001/neplus/blob/main/LICENSE) file for details.